sharmasapna/Leetcode_Solutions/README.md

 Leetcode_Solutions
-Python solution to Easy and Medium Questions.
+Python solution to Leetcode Questions.
 This is a very good platform to learn best practices of python coding.
+I am compiling solutions to some questions as I solve and have tried to include as many comments as possible for easy understanding.
-I am compiling solutions to very easy questions, just for beginners. the best way I think is to print and see what exactly is being executed.
+(Tip: The best way I think is to print and see what exactly is being executed !)

-Practice ,practice and practice!
+Just keep Practicing !

 |  #  |      Title     |   Solutions   |  Difficulty  | Tag     |Remarks  |